shivammathur/setup-php/README.md

 ```

 > [!NOTE]
-> Xdebug is enabled by default on Ubuntu GitHub Actions images, so if you are not using it in your workflow it is recommended to disable it as that will have a positive impact on your PHP performance.
+> Xdebug is enabled by default on Ubuntu GitHub Actions images, so if you are not using it in your workflows, it is recommended to disable it as that will have a positive impact on your PHP performance.
 Please refer to the [disable coverage](#disable-coverage) section for details.

 ### PCOV